open-source-modelling/insurance_jupyter/EIOPA_smith_wilson_test/README.md

 <h1 align="center" style="border-botom: none">
   <b>
-  🐍 Risk free curve test 🐍
+  🐍 EIOPA RFR (Risk free curve) test 🐍
  </b>
 </h1>

 </br>

-The risk-free curve is one of the principal inputs into an economic scenario generator.
+Every month, EIOPA releases their technical information on the risk free rate term structure that (re)insurers need to use to calculate their technical provisions.
 This test recalculates the risk-free curve using the parameters that are claimed to be used.

 ## This example
-In this example, we look at the EIOPA risk free rate publication from August 2022.
-This example focuses on the EUR curve.
+In this example, we look at the EIOPA risk free rate publication for each month startingfrom December 2021 onward.
 The publication can be found [EIOPA RFR website](https://www.eiopa.europa.eu/tools-and-data/risk-free-interest-rate-term-structures_en).

-The observed maturities `M_Obs` and the calibrated vector `Qb` can be found in the Excel sheet *EIOPA_RFR_20220831_Qb_SW.xlsx*.
-The target maturities (`T_Obs`), the additional parameters (`UFR` and `alpha`).

 ## Smith&Wilson algorithm